remiscarlet/mmd-foo/projects/Eru_Kimiiro_ni_Somaru/README.md

 ### TODOS:
 - KFX the title subs with some syl fx.
 Shiny slide fadein?
 	- Dissolve away into white dust/glitter?
+	- Nah.
+PITA with aegi
+- 1:41, do I care about that one frame leg spasm?
+- Update subs with new translations

 ### History:
 - 2020/05/11 - Mostly adjusting framing and interpolation values to be less jerky.
 No new scenes.